imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-Part-1/project.md

 	git mv --force project.md git-project.md

 This command renames the file "project.md" to "git-project.md" even if another file named "git-project.md" already exists.

 ---

+###`git rm`

+This command allows you to delete files from the index or from the working tree and the index.

+Simple Code Example:

+	git rm file.txt

+This command removes the file named "file.txt"

+Complex Code Example:

+	 git rm Documentation/\*.txt

+This command removes all *.txt files from the index that are under the Documentation directory and any of its subdirectories.

+---